Budgeting Made Easy

 And remember, if you’re having trouble making debt payments fit in your budget, Consolidated Credit is here to help.

-Credit card debt causing problems for your budget?
-We can help! |
+If credit card debt is causing problems for your budget, we can help.

 There are plenty of ways that you can gain access to good budgeting tools for free.
 Or, if you prefer, you can pay for software or an online platform if it suits your needs.

-- Check your checking account first.
+Check your checking account first.
 Many banks and credit unions offer a free budgeting tool as part of their online and mobile banking platforms.
-This can be beneficial, since it’s already integrated with your main account.
+This can be beneficial since it’s already integrated with your main account.

-- Look online or in your app store.
+Look online or in your app store.
 There are plenty of free budgeting tools available online or in the app store for your favorite mobile device.
 Just make sure they’re well-reviewed and secure, since you will need to link it up to your financial accounts.

 Vacation Budget Planner